Yandex Cloud

 • config_spec.zookeeper.resources.resource_preset_id: ZooKeeper host class ID.

 You can request the cluster ID with the list of clusters in the folder.
-The list of available host classes with their IDs came to you earlier.
+Earlier, you already obtained the list of available host classes with their IDs.

 Note

 Make sure the cloud has enough quota to increase the storage size.
-Open the cloud's Quotas page and make sure there is space available under Managed Databases in the HDD storage capacity or SSD storage capacity line.
+Open the cloud's Quotas page and check the HDD storage capacity and SSD storage capacity lines under Managed Databases to make sure there is available quota for storage space.

 Management console